crcn/tandem-old/packages/tandem-app/README.md

 IMMEDIATE:

-(need to start using tandem to build itself completely)

-- [ ] Bugs
-  - [ ] cannot remove CSS selectors (try removing td-stage for workspace)
-  - [ ] Source location not always updating in synthetic window (try cmd clicking -- wrong parts of cod selected)

 - [ ] VSCode
-  - [ ] Open current file in Tandem
+  - [ ] Components must load when opening Tandem for first time
+  - [ ] Remove windows of files that have been deleted
-  - [ ] edit live button hovering over components
+  - [ ] Open Tandem when paintbrush is clicked

-  - [ ] auto complete for components
+- [ ] Paperclip
-  - [ ] button bar
+  - [ ] Use <preview /> tag instead of meta

-  - [ ] app icon
+- [ ] CSS Inspector

 - [ ] Tandem
   - [ ] do NOT reload window if error occurs - causes flickering.
 Display error instead.